 As part of management plan to increase recurring income, office and retail units and parking slots in CLLC's Cebu Exchange were reclassified from inventory for sale to properties for lease, these units were initially recorded at cost and subsequently remeasured at fair value recognizing fair value gain.
-We have reclassified 5k and 11k sqm of office and retail units and parking slots in June 2023 and 2022, respectively.
-This resulted mainly to higher fair value gain in 2022 due to larger area reclassified as compared to 2023.
+CLLC reclassified 5k and 11k sqm of office and retail units and parking slots for the period ended September 2023 and September 2022, respectively.
+This resulted to lower fair value gain year on year.

-485% Increase in Other Income - net
+754% Increase in Other Income - net

-Mainly attributable to higher realized gain on disposals of financial assets at FVPL, holding gains and interest income.
+Mainly attributable to higher interest income, forfeited collections and realized gain on disposals of financial assets at FVPL.

-9% Increase in Provision for Income Tax
+43% Increase in Provision for Income Tax

-Due to higher net income and revaluation gain from investment properties recognized for the period.
+Due to higher net taxable income and revaluation gain from investment properties recognized for the period.